tingamapuro04/Portfolio/README.md

 ## Project Name
-Portflio Project
+##Portflio:Setup and Mobile version skeleton
 ## Description
 Mobile skeleton version of my portflio.

 ## Built With

-- Html
+##- Html
-- Css
+##- Css

 ## Getting Started

-This is the first milestone project at microverse where we start by a skeleton mobile layout.
+##This is the first milestone project at microverse where we start by a skeleton mobile layout.

 ## Authors